ColuLocalNetwork/CLN-solidity/docs/tutorial.md

 So what happened here?

 - `CurrencyFactory` created the CC.
 As the token creator the `CurrencyFactory` contract was made the owner of all the suply.
-- `CurrencyFactory` created the Market Maker, that's the unkown contract we saw!
-Market Maker is used to exchange CLN/CC.
+- `CurrencyFactory` created the `MarketMaker`, that's the unkown contract we saw! `MarketMaker` is used to exchange CLN/CC.
 More about it latter.
-- `CurrencyFactory` moved all CC suply to the Market Maker.
+- `CurrencyFactory` moved all CC suply to the `MarketMaker`.
 As an exchange provider it's reasonable that the MM will hold all the CC.

-Nice, we created a currency but all of it is locked in some Market Maker.
+Nice, we created a currency but all of it is locked in some `MarketMaker`.
 We should send CLN to get us some of that crypto-dough.
-But if we just send CLN to the Market Maker he will not have a slicest idea what we want.
+But if we just send CLN to the `MarketMaker` he will not have a slicest idea what we want.
 It will be hard to get this money back, so **don't** do this.
 Instead, there is two functions on the `CurrencyFactory` that designed exactly for that - `insertCLNtoMarketMaker` and `extractCLNfromMarketMaker`, we need the former.

 Before calling this function I need to approve `CurrencyFactory` to use my CLN tokens.
 It's like saying to CLN contract: "Hey contract, if someone named CurrencyFactory will try to use my tokens, it's ok, I approve this".
 This is a ERC20 mechanism.